jjwithanr/obsidian_bible_study/docs/New Testament/Hebrews/Hebrews5.md

 *slow to learn* translates more accurately as *have become dull of hearing*.

 Being **dull of hearing** is not a problem with the ears, but **a problem with the heart**.
 The hearer isn’t really interested in what God has to say.
 Not wanting to hear the Word of God points to a genuine spiritual problem.
 It can even be a reason for unanswered prayer, according to [Proverbs 28:9](Proverbs28.md#v.9): _One who turns away his ear from hearing the law, even his prayer is an abomination_.
+#enduringword

+#### v.12
+>In fact, though by this time you ought to be teachers, you need someone to teach you the elementary truths of God's word all over again.
+You need milk, not solid food!

+Christians who have really progressed in the faith ought to be able to instruct others (see [1Pe1 3:15](1Peter3#v.15); cf. [Ro 2:21](Romans2#v.21))… Always in the Christian life, one either moves forward or slips back.
+It is almost impossible to stand still.
+These people had not advanced; so the result was that they had gone back and had "become" beginners.
+#leonmorris

 #### v.14
 >But solid food is for the mature, who by **constant use** have trained themselves to distinguish good from evil.